friederikequint/SanityApp/planning/planning.md

   - Optional note
 - Ensure export works offline and does not require external APIs

-CHANGED: Provide export actions for CSV and JSON from the Calendar screen.
+CHANGED: Provide export actions for CSV and JSON from the Calendar screen. | Complete

-CHANGED: Export uses the system file exporter to save/share files reliably.
+CHANGED: Export uses the system file exporter to save/share files reliably. | Complete

-- **Status**: Complete
+- **Status**: In Progress

 ---